-Slated to be the new year's "it" color: Greenery; it is, after all, the 2017 "Color of the Year."
-This shade - along with an array of other hues introduced this year - always existed in nature, but now they are official—dramatic names and all.
-One can buy them from Pantone, a small company in Carlstadt, N.J., that literally snatches its products out of the air.
+Slated to be the new year's "it" color: Living Coral.
+It is the 2019 "Color of the Year."
+This salmon-y shade - along with an array of other hues introduced this year - has always existed, but now they are official, numbered, categorized, and available for purchase from Pantone, a small company in Carlstadt, N.J., that literally snatches its products out of the air (and the sea).

 Headquartered about an hour outside of Manhattan in Carlstadt, New Jersey, Pantone quite literally categorizes color and sells it.
 Founded in the 1950s, the company is best known for its Pantone Matching System, a proprietary standardization guide on all things color that is used in a variety of industries, including fashion.

 Each year since 2000, “the global authority on color” names its Color of the Year: Greenery for 2017, Rose Quartz and Serenity (2016), Marsala (2015), Radiant Orchid (2014), Emerald (2013), Tangerine Tango (2012), Honeysuckle (2011), Turquoise (2010), Mimosa (2009), Blue Iris (2008), Chili Pepper (2007), Sand Dollar (2006), Blue Turquoise (2005), Tigerlily (2004), Aqua Sky (2003), True Red (2002), Fuchsia Rose (2001), and Cerulean (2000).

 The annual Color of the Year – which appears to be something of a marketing tool for the brand to sell its products – is made public by way of a press release from Pantone.